 The Female Condom

-A female condom is a polyurethane cylinder with one open end.
+Female condoms are a polyurethane cylinder with one open end.
 It is held in place by a ring at either end.
 The closed end of the female condom covers the cervix and the open end is positioned at the entrance of the vagina.

 When female condoms are used correctly and every time, they are 90% effective in preventing pregnancy and also protect against STIs.

 A diaphragm is a dome-shaped device made of silicone that is put into the woman’s vagina.
 It must be put in place before sex and left in for at least six hours afterwards.

 Diaphragms come in different sizes and have to be fitted for the first time by a doctor or nurse.

 Diaphragms are 80-96% effective in preventing pregnancy.
 Their effectiveness is increased if a spermicide is used at the same time.
 Spermicide is a cream that kills sperm on contact.

 Spermicide or contraceptive cream for use with diaphragms or similar products is currently hard to obtain in New Zealand.
 However, contraceptive cream or gel containing spermicide can be purchased online.